orclev/lnl-example/README.md

-This is the readme in the example repo.
+This is the README.md in the example repo.